jan-casas/vsc-compute-dash/README.md

 present in disciplines such as software development, where specific libraries can be easily imported and used.
-This project aims to develop a tool that allows architects and computational designers to quickly test manufacturers' constructive solutions, **from the web into any of their tools**.
+This project aims to develop a tool that allows architects and computational designers to quickly test **parametric manufacturers' constructive solutions, from the web into any of their tools**.
 Additionally, manufacturers will be able to **obtain information** about the use of their products and customer needs._